 What should be the length of your SEO Title?

 As per the latest updates, Google fully displays a title tag within the length of 55-60 characters.
-Above this length, the title in your snippet would be truncated.
+Above this length, Google truncates the title in your snippet.

 Interestingly, an incompletely displayed title in desktop searches could be entirely displayed in mobile search results.